Taiwan under Japanese rule: Education

 Many of the gentry class had mixed feelings about modernization and cultural change, especially the kind advanced by government education.
 The gentry was urged to promote the "new learning", a fusion of Neo-Confucianism and Meiji-style education, however those invested in the Chinese education style seemed resentful of the proposed merging.
 A younger generation of Taiwanese more susceptible to modernization and change started participating in community affairs in the 1910s.
 Many were concerned about obtaining modern educational facilities and the discrimination they faced in obtaining spots at the few government schools.
 Local leaders in Taichung began campaigning for the inauguration of the Taichū Middle School but faced opposition from Japanese officials reluctant to authorize a middle school for Taiwanese males.

 In 1922, an integrated school system was introduced in which common and primary schools were opened to both Taiwanese and Japanese based on their background in spoken Japanese.
 Elementary education was divided between primary schools for Japanese speakers and public schools for Taiwanese speakers.
 Since few Taiwanese children could speak fluent Japanese, in practice only the children of very wealthy Taiwanese families with close ties to Japanese settlers were allowed study alongside Japanese children.
 The number of Taiwanese at formerly Japanese-only elementary schools was limited to 10 percent.
 Japanese children also attended kindergarten, during which they were segregated from Taiwanese children.
 In one instance a Japanese-speaking child was put in the Taiwanese group with the expectation that they would learn Japanese from her, but the experiment failed and the Japanese-speaking child learned Taiwanese instead.

+Education for the Taiwanese population under Japanese rule was primarily intended to support and maintain the colonial administration.
+The colonial government encouraged Taiwanese students to study medicine, agriculture, and engineering, while access to political, legal and social sciences was more restricted due to concerns that such education could facilitate callenges to Japanese rule.In 1943, revisions to the Taiwan Education Order abolished the distinction between (shōgakkō) for Japanese children and (kōgakkō) for Taiwanese children, replacing both with a unified (kokumin gakkō) system.

 The competitive situation in Taiwan made some Taiwanese seek secondary education and opportunities in Japan and Manchukuo rather than Taiwan.
 In 1943, primary education became compulsory, and by the next year nearly three out of four children were enrolled in primary school.
 Taiwanese also studied in Japan.
 By 1922 at least 2,000 Taiwanese were enrolled in educational institutions in metropolitan Japan.
 The number increased to 7,000 by 1942.
 By 1944, there were 944 primary schools in Taiwan with total enrollment rates of 71.3% for Taiwanese children, 86.4% for indigenous children, and 99.6% for Japanese children in Taiwan.
 As a result, primary school enrollment rates in Taiwan were among the highest in Asia, second only to Japan itself.